un-nf/404/README.md

 > *VM images coming soon.
 I am using VMWare to host a Deb-Bookworm distribution.
 Works mildly well, but really heavy.
 Definitely going to be looking into distributing the VMs as dedicated server images, not gerry-rigged forwarding machines with desktop environments.*

-You *100% could* configure a VM and route traffic from your host machine to a VM guest, instructions for this will be at the bottom of this document.
+You *100% could* configure a VM and route traffic from your host machine to a VM guest, [instructions for VM configuration here](docs/VMConfig.md).

 For now, just running mitmproxy should be enough, though network level obfuscation will not be possible without a Linux kernel.